Shadi Hamid: Career

 From 2004 to 2005, Hamid was a Fulbright Fellow in Jordan, researching Islamist participation in the democratic process.
 Subsequently, he was a research fellow at the American Center for Oriental Research in Amman, where he conducted research on the relationship between the Muslim Brotherhood and the Jordanian government.
 From 2008 to 2009, he was a Hewlett Fellow at Stanford University's Center on Democracy, Development and the Rule of Law.
 Until 2014, Hamid was a senior fellow in the Center for Middle East Policy in the Foreign Policy program at the Brookings Institution.
 He was also a contributing writer at The Atlantic.

 In 2014, Hamid wrote Temptations of Power, where he discussed Islam and democracy.
 Temptations of Power was named a Foreign Affairs "Best Book of 2014".
 This was followed by Islamic Exceptionalism (2016), where he described Islam's resistance to secularization and outsized role in public life.
 "Islamic exceptionalism", a term he coined, attracted some criticism.
 Islamic Exceptionalism was shortlisted for the 2017 Lionel Gelber Prize.
 In subsequent years, he wrote Rethinking Political Islam (2017), Militants, Criminals and Warlords (2018), The Problem of Democracy (2022), and The Case for American Power.
 (2025).

-During his career, Hamid's wrote articles for several publications, including among others Foreign Affairs, Foreign Policy, The National Interest, The New York Times, The Washington Post, and The Wall Street Journal.
+Hamid has written for several publications, including Foreign Affairs, Foreign Policy, The National Interest, The New York Times, The Washington Post, and The Wall Street Journal.
 He also appeared as a guest on CNN's The Situation Room with Wolf Blitzer and The Lead with Jake Tapper, Fox News, The Megyn Kelly Show, MSNBC's Morning Joe, NBC Nightly News, and PBS Newshour.
 In 2019, Hamid was recognized as a "prominent thinker on religion and politics" by The New York Times, and was named as one of "The world's top 50 thinkers" by Prospect, with "an emphasis on democratic institutions and the importance of due process".
 Also in 2019, he started the Wisdom of Crowds, an ideas collective and debate platform with Hamid serving as a co-host.

 On January 24, 2022, it was announced that he was to take the position of research professor of Islamic studies at Fuller Theological Seminary.
 This appointment made him the first Muslim scholar in the school's 75-year history.
 From 2023 to 2024, he was a member of the Editorial Board of The Washington Post, working as a columnist with a focus on culture, religion, and foreign policy.